 ProQuest Congressional provides detailed indexing of all materials related to legislation from the 91st Congress (1969) to present.
 This service is available from all campus computers and off-site with Onyen and password verification.

-Sources of Compiled Legislative Histories, compiled by Nancy P. Johnson (Reference Desk KF42.2 1979).
-A good first stop when searching for legislative history, this title provides citations to compiled legislative histories for the 1st through the 108th Congresses (1789-2007).
-After identifying a compiled legislative history from Johnson, check the online catalog to see if the Law Library has the title.
+Sources of Compiled Legislative Histories, compiled by Nancy P. Johnson (KF42.2 1979).
+This title provides citations to compiled legislative histories for the 1st through the 108th Congresses (1789-2007).

 Union List of Legislative Histories (KF4 .U55 6th).
 This title indicates which libraries in the Washington, DC area contain compiled legislative histories; information is included about whether materials can be borrowed on interlibrary loan or must be used in-house.